DSTX70/Gigster-Garage-MVP/replit.md

 ## Overview

-TaskFlow is a modern task management application built with a full-stack TypeScript architecture.
-The application provides a clean, intuitive interface for creating, managing, and tracking tasks with features like priority levels, due dates, and completion status.
-It follows a monorepo structure with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM for type-safe database operations.
+TaskFlow is a comprehensive task management application built with a full-stack TypeScript architecture.
+The application provides a clean, intuitive interface for creating, managing, and tracking tasks with advanced features including priority levels, due dates, task assignments, notes, file attachments, URL links, and intelligent reminder notifications.
+It follows a monorepo structure with a React frontend, Express.js backend, and in-memory storage using a clean storage abstraction pattern.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+- **Task Assignment System** (Added): Tasks can now be assigned to specific people with "Assign To" field
+- **Enhanced Task Details**: Added support for notes, file attachments, and URL links
+- **Advanced Filtering**: Added assignment-based filtering alongside status filtering
+- **Expandable Task Cards**: Tasks with additional content show expand/collapse functionality
+- **Real-time Reminders**: Browser notifications and visual alerts for due and overdue tasks
+- **Rich Task Display**: Visual indicators for assignments, notes, attachments, and links

 ## System Architecture